Machado feels a ‘weird nervous’ in his return to Baltimore

 Drafted third overall in the 2010 amateur draft, Machado broke into the majors with Baltimore in 2012 and promptly helped the Orioles end a 14-year playoff drought.
 With Buck Showalter leading a crew that included Machado, Adam Jones, Chris Davis, Nick Markakis, the Orioles became one of the best teams in the AL.

+The fans at Tuesday’s game remembered.
+As Machado walked to the plate in the first inning, the majority of fans rose to their feet and cheered.
+Many were wearing Orioles jerseys with No. 13 and the name “MACHADO” on the back.

+They applauded when Machado took a third strike because, well, they’re hometown fans.
+But the love affair between Baltimore and Machado ran deep — until they were driven apart last year.

-It lasted until last year, when Baltimore nose-dived to a 47-115 record and traded Machado to the Dodgers in late July because they couldn’t afford to keep him beyond the 2018 season.
+With the Orioles heading toward a 47-115 finish, Machado was traded to the Dodgers in late July because Baltimore couldn’t afford to keep him beyond the 2018 season.
 Entering free agency for the first time, the four-time All-Star signed a 10-year, $300 million contract with San Diego.

 “I think he loves it here,” Padres manager Andy Green said.
 “The conversations I had with him, there has never been anything but positives things to say about Baltimore, playing in this ballpark, playing in front of these fans.
 It probably has a piece of his heart for the rest of his life.”